 When do I need to go into quarantine?

 You go into quarantine straight after landing at Schiphol.
-This means staying at home or at your accommodation for 14 days and refraining from going outside.
+This means staying at home or at your accommodation for 10 days and refraining from going outside.
 Sitting in your garden or on the balcony is allowed, but unfortunately doing the grocery shopping or receiving visitors is not.
 Don’t worry, this is only necessary if you travel to the Netherlands from a high-risk area.
 You can find out about the travel advice for every country on the website Netherlands Worldwide.
 Has the country been given a red (don’t travel) or orange (only essential travel) colour code?
-Then it’s a high-risk country and you are urgently requested to self-quarantine for a period of 14 days.
-This currently applies to travellers returning from the United States, Sweden, Turkey and the United Kingdom.
+Then it’s a high-risk country and you are urgently requested to self-quarantine for a period of 10 days.
+This currently applies to travellers returning from the United States, Bulgaria, Romania, Sweden, Croatia, Aruba and Malta.

 Could the travel advice change during my trip?

 Absolutely.
 For everyone’s safety, travel advice is constantly being reviewed and, where necessary, tightened up.
 It is therefore possible that the travel advice for the country you are visiting changes while you are there.
 That’s why we’d like you to keep a close eye on the Netherlands Worldwide website, both before and during your trip.
 Particular attention should be paid if travel advice changes from green or yellow to red or orange.
 That’s because you would be returning to Schiphol from a high-risk area, in which case the government requests that you go into quarantine for 10 days upon arrival.

 Does a COVID-19 test affect the quarantine period?

 If you get yourself tested for COVID-19, then you go straight home from the airport.
 If your test results show that you do not have coronavirus, the quarantine period remains the same.
 However, in the event you test positive for coronavirus, the people you live with must also quarantine at home for a period of 10 days.